You can temporarily allow cookies in Microsoft Edge by adjusting your site permissions for specific websites.

 - Click “Allow”: If you trust the website and need the content to work, click the “Allow” button.

-After you allow it, the website should be able to access its cookies and site data while you are on that specific site.
+Once you allow it, the website can access its cookies and site data for as long as you’re on that specific site.
 This permission isn’t forever.
 It usually lasts for 30 days from when you first allow it.

 Warning: While this is helpful, remember that allowing this permission *can* let the site track your activity online during that 30-day period.
 Only allow permission for websites you know and trust.